Nadine2016/knative/deploy.md

 3. From the Projects page, click the name of your project to open the project component page.
 4. From your project component page, select **Create component**.
 5. Select **Application** as your component type.
 6. Enter a name for your application and enter the location for your container image.
-For example, enter `ibmcom/kn-helloworld` for container image.
+For example, enter `ibmcom/helloworld` for container image.
 Click **Create**.
-  When you use this example, your sample application uses the `ibmcom/kn-helloworld` image, reads the environment variable `TARGET` and prints `"Hello ${TARGET}!"`.
+  When you use this example, your sample application uses the `ibmcom/helloworld` image, reads the environment variable `TARGET`, and prints `"Hello ${TARGET}!"`.
 If this environment variable is empty, `"Hello World!"` is returned.
 7. After the application status changes to **Ready**, you can run your application by clicking **Send Request** and viewing the results in the **Requests** window.

 You have created and deployed an application to Coligo and tested it out using the console.